jhalon/PortForce/README.md

 -t --target          - set IP address of Target
 -p --port            - set Port for Target
--u --user           - set a list of usernames to brute force -F --pass            - set a list of passwords to brute force
+-u --user           - set a list of usernames to brute force -P --pass            - set a list of passwords to brute force
 ```

 ## Requirements: